bdunnette/tryton-admin-manual/accounts.rst

 Account Type
 """"""""""""
 When the Chart of Accounts is installed correctly most of the fields are filled automatically.
-Menu > Financial Management > Configuration > General Account > Account Types > Account Types
+:menuselection:`Menu --> Financial Management --> Configuration --> General Account --> Account Types --> Account Types`

 The Account Type defines the structure of the accounting reports.
 Select an Account Type by double clicking on it.